SMR Applications: Batch Mix solution via Mobile Mixing Unit

 In order to overcome this problem in a sustainable manner, BBUSL turned to SMR partner Conroys to deploy its Stabiltech Mobile Batching Plant to the site, to combine the waterlogged material with the SMR proprietary binder at half dose through a blending / mixing bucket.
 The material was then able to be re used 24 hours later as the backfill layer being laid and compacted in place of quarried aggregates following which it was tested for performance.

-Reduced Carbon Footprint – Lorry Movements: By carrying out the stabilisation process in-situ using a mobile Batching Unit meant it was not necessary for any material to be transported either on or off site.
+Reduced Carbon Footprint – Lorry Movements: By carrying out the batch mix solution on site using a mobile Batching Unit meant it was not necessary for any material to be transported either on or off site.
 The entire 4000m3 of wet sandy and clay material would have been taken off site and disposed of at landfill.
 Primary aggregate would then have been imported to site to construct the backfill and sub-base layers for the sewer scheme.
 It was calculated that around 430 lorry journeys were negated; thus removing significant road miles from the project, wear and tear on the vehicles, driver costs and potential, traffic congestion and clean-up costs – all having a significant impact on the carbon footprint, environmental and budget elements of the project.

 Reduction of Landfill: By using the mobile Batching Unit in conjunction with the SMR Proprietary Binder all excavated arisings were re-used and converted into a recycled capping / fill material and used as the backfill layer.
 This resulted in zero material being sent to landfill and zero use of primary aggregates.